bigfrank123/liatrio-exercise/Readme.md

 # DevOps engagement with XYZ
 XYZ has requested help with their ongoing DevOps transformation.
-They have noted issues with their environement creation and deploment processes.
+They have noted issues with their environement creation and deployment processes.

 ## Knowledge gathering (1-2 weeks)
 This is needed to assess current state.
 Working on the assumption that XYZ has attempted a DevOps transition in the past, there is a need to determine what the Organization's understanding of the concepts of DevOps is; IE, the "Why".